-The Coordinator for Conflict Prevention works with the conduct staff and other campus partners to uphold an environment of safety, encouragement, and equality.
+The Office of Student Conduct and Conflict Prevention staff works with campus partners to uphold an environment of safety, encouragement, and equality.
 Also, we facilitate and help others develop education and programming initiatives in areas where we want students to make positive choices such as alcohol and other drugs, sexual assault or sexual violence prevention, bystander intervention, and coping skill development.
 Other roles include assisting partners with a diverse and inclusive campus, and case management for conflict prevention and management.

 Let's Talk: Conversation vs. Confrontation

 Sometimes it feels like it would be easier to avoid conflict with someone – that could be family, friends, a teacher, etc. The trouble with doing that is sometimes our feelings will fester, and the situation could become worse than what we ever wanted it to be.
 If we are having a disagreement with someone – say a roommate – then it makes it even more challenging to hold your feelings in because you live together.